KonradUdoHannes/pidge/README.md

     transformed_data = pidge(my_input_dataframe,rule_file= 'pidge_mapping.json')
     ```

-### Outside of Jupyter
+### The web-ui outside of Jupyter

 Pidge can also run the UI as a standalone web server outside of jupyter, using the command.

 > python -m pidge

 This starts up the UI in a local web server, which is primarily intended for illustration purposes.
-Therefor it starts up with example data already loaded.
+Therefore it starts up with example data already loaded.
 However new data can be loaded and the
 predefined rules can easily be reset.
 The main limitation at this moment, however, is the
 constraint on the upload format for data.
 It only supports `.csv` and reads it with default
 `pandas.read_csv` settings.